JPL-Devin/venue-agent/README.md

-# Ingenium Venue Server (Refactored by Using FastAPI)
+# Ingenium Venue Agent

 ## For developers

-For development, you need to run VenueServer web application.
+For development, you need to run Venue Agent (Venue Server) web application.
 It is assumed that REDIS service is already running.

 ### Set Up Python Virtual Environment